raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-To use **Paint Editor** effectively you need to be familiar with the difference between vector and bitmap graphics.
+To use **Paint Editor** effectively you need to be familiar with the difference between **bitmap** and **vector** graphics.

+In Scratch, vector and bitmap graphics have different **Costume Editors**.
+The default setting is in vector although you can **Convert to Bitmap** if you would prefer to use pen marks to createor develop your sprite costume.
+Both types of graphics have similar tool pallets with the additonal vector tool, **Reshape**,

+**Bitmap graphics** are made from grids of pixels, the sprite costumes tend to be low resolution (quality) and may appear a little 'blocky', expecially when the graphics is enlarged.
+**Vector graphics** are made up of splines (mathmatical curves) and are stored and drawn with these instructions.
+Vector graphics appear as shapes with a set of control points which means they can be reshaped easily and still keep a high resolution (smooth appearance).

+Try zooming in on a bitmap graphic and you will see the pixels.
+On a vector graphic there are no pixels.

+splines (mathematical curve)
 --- /task ---

 Make two object for your scenery.
 Click below to design two sprite costumes.